 Birth certificates, passports, insurance cards, medical records—digitized and safely backed up.
 If originals are lost or damaged, digital copies remain accessible.

 Scan on iPhone, annotate on iPad, archive on Mac.
-Cloud sync enables seamless workflows across your Apple ecosystem without manual file transfers.
+Cloud sync carries the document across your Apple ecosystem without manual file transfers.

 ScanLens supports iCloud Drive, Google Drive, Dropbox, and OneDrive.
 Use this page to compare the options, then open the dedicated setup guide for the provider you already use.